Personality, Early Training

 Spring 2013: Female #10-10 completed migration to Dodge County, Wisconsin on April 3, 2013.

 Fall 2013: Female #10-10 was photographed (below) Nov.
 16 in Wisconsin.
 Observer/photographer Bill Gausmann reports that was her last day in the area.
-Later on Nov.
+On Nov.
 17 she took advantage of the north wind and headed south.
 She was seen in Jasper County, Indiana, November 21.
 Where will she spend winter?
-Maybe this year a lucky observer will help solve the mystery.
+See the next photo to find out!

 Back to "Meet the Flock 2010"